python-botogram/botogram/docs/api/telegram.rst

       :rtype: :py:class:`~botogram.Permissions`
       .. versionadded:: 0.6

+   .. py:method:: set_description([description=''])

+      Edit or remove the chat description.

+      Your bot must be an administrator of the chat with the appropriate admin rights in order for this method to work.
+      Doesn't work with private chats.

+      :param str description: The new chat description (leave empty to remove it)
+      .. versionadded:: 0.6

    .. py:method:: send(message, [preview=True, reply_to=None, syntax=None, attach=None, extra=None, notify=True])

       Send the textual *message* to the chat.
 You may optionally stop clients